 Enhanced by a magnificent landscape, headland Sculpture on the Gulf is New Zealand’s premier contemporary outdoor sculpture exhibition.
 It is listed in the New York Times as number 35 in the top 46 destination events in the world to visit.

-This free exhibition is Waiheke Island’s largest community event and receives huge support from partner sponsor Fullers as well as other supporting sponsors, residents, holidaymakers and tourists.
+This exhibition is Waiheke Island’s largest community event and receives huge support from partner sponsor Fullers as well as other supporting sponsors, residents, holidaymakers and tourists.

 Headland Sculpture on the Gulf is an art experience that takes people on a vibrant art journey over some of Waiheke Island’s most magnificent scenery – an inspirational space literally “on the edge”.